Hindu Selves in a Modern World: Contents

-In the present context Hinduism is usually seen in relation to the development of militant Hinduism since 1980’s.
+In the present context Hinduism is usually seen in relation to the development of militant Hinduism since the 1980s.
 In this study, Warrier explores a parallel development to the above change more suitable to modern educated Hindu men and women.

 Modernity is the central theme of the book and Warrier argues that this recent development of avatar gurus is a form of alternative modernity, a widely critiqued concept and tries to explore how modernity and modern selfhood is negotiated through this guru fold.
-She does this in three ways, firstly, by her detailed examination of Mata’s narrative, particularly her perceptions of the problems of the modern world and the varied remedies she offers.
-The book provides a portrayal and analysis of the devotees’ engagement with Mata by presenting the reader with a selection of the devotees’ own accounts of their encounters with her.
+She does this in three ways, firstly, by her detailed examination of Mata's narrative, particularly her perceptions of the problems of the modern world and the varied remedies she offers.
+The book provides a portrayal and analysis of the devotees' engagement with Mata by presenting the reader with a selection of the devotees' own accounts of their encounters with her.
 Warrier then supplies her own narrative constructed through her meetings with Mata, her family, her devotees (Indian and non-Indian) and other key personalities from within and outside the organization.
 She focusses on the devotees viewpoint towards modernity and based on it argues against the tendency to see Hinduism as incompatible to modernity.
 She argues the development and growth of MAM as a modern phenomenon on the following bases which she explains in the seven chapters of the book: